neuralinterfaces/commoners/docs/introduction/getting-started.md

     }
 ```

-Global variables will be loaded from your `.env` file (if present). which you can use in `loadDesktop` functions.
+Global variables will be loaded from your `.env` file (if present). which you can use in `desktop` load functions.